Cattle Firm Up into the Weekend

 Thursday’s cattle trade pushed futures back up by $1.40 to $1.57.
 For the June contract that ended the week a net $2.65 lower after bouncing off the Bollinger midline.
 June fats were a net 97c weaker through the month of March, after a wide monthly range from -$4.80 to +$5.40.
-USDA reported Thursday cash trade from $184 to $189, but cited the bulk of action ~$2 lower wk/wk at $186.
+USDA reported last week’s cash trade from $184 to $191, with a bulk of the action in the south at $186 and $189-190 in the north.

+Managed money spec funds were trimming back CFTC their net long position in the week ending on March 26, by 3,227 contracts.
+That took them to a net long 59,164 contracts. ‘

 Feeder cattle futures finished Friday with 25 to 92 cent gains.
 For May, that only limited the week’s pullback to $5.07with the 4th consecutive weekly drop.
 May feeders were down a net $7.42 for the month of March.
 March futures rolled off the board at $247.75, vs the CME index at $248.99 on 3/27.